 Ever waited for a store to open but in the end, you lost your patience and just left?
 We don’t like losing time especially when there are so many alternatives for everything.
 This thing happens online too.
 Your audience hates it when they find a site that loads slowly.

-Without further introductionon how to speed up a WordPress website., let’s see what they had to say.
+So without further introduction social on how to speed up a WordPress website.
+Let’s see what they have to say.